 What to pack for Zion

-We recommend stocking up on hiking gear to make sure you’re comfortable on the trails.
+We recommend stocking up on hiking gear to make sure you’re comfortable on your Zion National Park hikes (especially in winter!).
 We both wear Merrells and they have served us well for years.
 We also use Osprey backpacks and carry a resuseable water bottle to cut down on single use plastics.

 You can check out our recommendations on Amazon below.